 Ingredients

-- 3 cups corn canned or frozen
+- 3 cups corn canned, frozen, or fresh off the cob

 - 1 Tablespoon avocado oil or other high heat oil